Speechless (TV series)

 Speechless is an American television sitcom that aired on ABC from September 21, 2016, to April 12, 2019.
-Created by Scott Silveri and co-executive produced with Christine Gernon, Jake Kasdan, and Melvin Mar, the 20th Television/ABC Signature co-production was greenlighted to series order on May 13, 2016.
+Created by Scott Silveri and co-executive produced with Christine Gernon, Jake Kasdan, and Melvin Mar, the 20th Century Fox Television/ABC Studios co-production was greenlighted to series order on May 13, 2016.
 A first-look trailer was released on the same day.
 Starring Minnie Driver, John Ross Bowie and Micah Fowler, the sitcom explores the serious and humorous challenges a family faces with a teenager with a disability.
 On September 29, 2016, the series was picked up for a full 22-episode season.
 An additional episode was ordered on December 13, 2016, for a 23-episode season.
 On May 10, 2019, ABC cancelled the series after three seasons.

 Plot

 The series follows the DiMeo family, each with a unique personality: Maya, a take-charge British mother with a no-holds-barred attitude; her husband Jimmy, who does not seem to care what others think; Dylan, their no-nonsense athletic daughter; Ray, their scholarly middle child who acts as the "voice of reason" in the family; and their oldest son, JJ — a high schooler who has a biting wit and sense of humor, and is diagnosed with cerebral palsy.
 JJ communicates by using headgear with a laser pointer to indicate various words, letters, and numbers on a board attached to his wheelchair.
 One of the reasons the DiMeos move frequently, is due to an attempt to find a good educational environment for JJ.
 They believe they have found an optimal choice when they discover a school that prides itself on being inclusive and where JJ will have an aide support him throughout the school day.
 Because the school is in an upscale part of town, Jimmy and Maya move the family into the cheapest, most rundown house in an otherwise nice neighborhood.
 Though they quickly find that not everything is as good as it could be.
 JJ enjoys having Kenneth, a gentle, well-meaning school groundskeeper with a deep and resonant speaking voice, work as his aide.